 We offer generous discounts to the SPCA, equines adopted through the SPCA, registered rescue societies, including non profit 501(C) rescue organizations and to any horse that has received disease testing.
 For example equines tested through a recognized testing facility for PSSM and 5 panel will qualify for a discounted IHR registration.

 When you register your equine with I.H.R. you will be provided with a Certificate of Registration and a registration number.
+Optionally, we encourage you to tattoo your horse’s lip with IHR and your registration number.
 That number will be linked to the history of your equine, so that any future owners will have access to a variety of details, including but not limited to health, habits, disciplines and training.

 The detailed, permanent records we track will be kept in our data base because horses worldwide are deserving of the best chance possible to be understood by each of their owners, and in turn be as successful as possible in all partnerships.